jyLin8100/GenSAM/README.md

-# Official repo for GenSAM
+# :tiger: Official repo for GenSAM
 **AAAI 2024**.
 **Relax Image-Specific Prompt Requirement in SAM: A Single Generic Prompt for Segmenting Camouflaged Objects**